Squegging: Unwanted squegging

-In an audio amplifier, all forms of oscillation are generally unwanted.
-Poor design and layout can sometimes lead to squegging in such an amplifier.
-As always, this arises from a combination of high and low frequency oscillations.
 Poor layout or poor shielding leads to high-frequency oscillations where the output has been coupled back to the input, especially if the input and output cables are run together for a distance.
 The high-frequency oscillations cause heavy currents in the output stages and, with poor power supply decoupling, these upset the input stage biasing and disrupt the high frequency oscillations.
 Squegging then arises.
-Squegging in audio amplifiers is commonly called motorboating because it sounds in the loudspeaker like an outboard boat motor at low speed.
 A series resistor or a ferrite bead close to the gate or base connector of the active element reduces high frequency oscillations.